In this article

 Here are the most common procedures a periodontist might perform:

 Scaling and root planing is a deep cleaning of the teeth and gums.
-It’s more challenging than a routine oral cleaning, so your general dentist may send you to a periodontist.
+It’s more challenging than routine oral cleaning, so your general dentist may send you to a periodontist.

 This procedure is a common treatment for gum disease because it disrupts the tartar and oral bacteria that inflame the gums.
 It can help prevent mild gum disease (gingivitis) from progressing to more advanced PD.